12 Beautiful Villages on the South Coast of France

 Hyeres is a historic hillside town less than half an hour from the port city of Toulon.
 The old town is built on a hillside and has the remains of a medieval castle and centuries-old walls.

-When they occupied Marseilles, the Greeks founded a fortified trading post here in 4BC.
-But the Lords of Fos in the 11th century built the medieval hillside castle.
+When they occupied Marseilles in 4BC, the Greeks founded a fortified trading post here.
+However, the Lords of Fos built the medieval hillside castle in the 11th century.

 The old town is entered via the old city gate into a narrow street full of colourful fruit, clothing, and merchandise stalls.